-It was the passion of the Medici for the pietre dure art form that led Grand Duke Ferdinando I de Medici to establish the Grand Ducal Workshop in 1588 that specialized in the ancient stonework technique.
-His interest was due in part because he wanted to adorn a number of stately residences with panels in this intricate art form, and he elevated the level of its importance above all other arts in Florence during the 17th century.
-Florentine production reached its zenith in this time, with expert craftsmen giving rise to the most luxurious and detailed examples to ever be produced.
+The Medici passion for pietre dure led Grand Duke Ferdinando I de Medici to establish the Grand Ducal Workshop in 1588.
+The workshop became highly specialized in the ancient stonework technique, overcoming the many challenges of fashioning and assembling hardstones.
+Florentine production reached its zenith during this period, with expert craftsmen giving rise to the most luxurious and detailed examples to ever be produced.
 Thanks to the mastery of the Florentine craftsmen and the Medici influence, pietre dure peaked the interests of the powerful.
-Rulers such as the Hapsburgs in Prague, Louis XIV of France and Frederick II of Prussia sought these prized 17th century works of art for their own collections.
+Rulers such as the Hapsburgs in Prague, Louis XIV of France and Frederick II of Prussia sought these prized 17th-century works of art for their own collections.
 Pietre dure came to decorate everything from cabinets and caskets to frames and tiny boxes, often matched with ebony and gilded bronze.
 Wealthy aristocrats making their Grand Tour through Italy also acquired a taste for Florentine pietre dure; the result was incredible creations such as this impeccable casket.